Ready to find the perfect college degree?

 Why a College Degree Matters

 Software architects are a type of software developer with job responsibilities that include designing and developing software systems and applications.
-As a software architect, you will combine mathematics, computer science skills, and principles of software engineering to develop operating systems, networks, computer games, and other kinds of software.
+As a software architect, you will combine mathematics, computer science skills, and principles of software engineering to develop:

 Generally speaking, most schools do not offer a degree in software architecture specifically.
-However, aspiring software architects should earn at least a bachelor’s degree in a related discipline, not only for the purposes of developing the skills they will need throughout their careers, but also to improve their job prospects.
-While it is possible to develop computer and coding skills without earning a degree, not having one will put candidates at a disadvantage when compared to candidates who do hold degrees.
+However, aspiring software architects should earn at least a bachelor’s degree in a related discipline to develop the skills they will need throughout their careers.
+It will also to improve their job prospects.
+It is possible to develop computer and coding skills without earning a degree.
+However, this will put candidates at a disadvantage when compared to candidates who do hold degrees.

 Degree Options for Aspiring Software Architects